PoE vs PoE+ vs PoE++ Switch: How to Choose?

-PoE, or Power over Ethernet, is a proven time-saving and money-saving technology that delivers both data and power safely over the same Ethernet cable for the local area networks (LANs).
-In the current market, if you take notice of Power over Ethernet switch types, you will find that there are PoE switches, PoE+ switches, and PoE++ switches.
+PoE, or Power over Ethernet, is a proven time-saving and money-saving technology that delivers data and power safely over the same Ethernet cable for the local area networks (LANs).
+In the current market, if you notice Power over Ethernet switch types, you will find that there are PoE switches, PoE+ switches, and PoE++ switches.
 But how much do you know about these three PoE switch types?
-What are their distinctions of PoE vs PoE+ vs PoE++?
+What are the distinctions between PoE vs PoE+ vs PoE++?
 And how to make a proper selection among them?

 What is PoE?
 PoE technology was defined by the IEEE 802.3af standard in 2003.
-Under this standard, the PoE allows a PD (powered device) like VoIP phones to receive up to 12.95W PoE wattage, utilizing just two out of the available four twisted pairs in Ethernet cabling.
+Under this standard, the PoE allows a PD (powered device) like VoIP phone to receive up to 12.95W PoE wattage, utilizing just two of the available four twisted pairs in Ethernet cabling.

 Similar to a PoE network switch, the PoE plus switch also supplies power over two pairs, but it adds an additional power class that is able to deliver power up to 25.5W for a PD with a voltage range from 42.5V to 57V.
 The max power delivered by each port of a PoE+ switch is 30W, along with a voltage range from 50V to 57V.

 In the pursuit of adding more power to broader device applications, the IEEE 802.3 standard once again is required to upgrade its PoE+ technology to PoE++ (IEEE 802.3bt standard) in 2018.
 PoE++ can be classified into two types: Type 3 and Type 4.
-Type 3 enables two or all four twisted pairs in a copper cable to deliver power at a PD up to 51W.
+Type 3 enables two or all four twisted pairs in a copper cable to deliver power at a PD of up to 51W.
 Type 4 is up to 71W at a PD over four twisted pairs in an Ethernet cable.
-By the way, Cisco's proprietary technology UPoE (universal Power over Ethernet) works similarly to the PoE++ Type 3, which extends the IEEE PoE+ standard to double the power to a PD to 51 watts.
-In some cases, UPoE is also called as PoE++.

-Based on the above mentioned introduction, a reference chart that summarizes detailed specifications among PoE vs PoE+ vs PoE++ is presented below, which may be helpful when choosing the PoE switch depends on different requirements.
+Based on the above-mentioned introduction, a reference chart that summarizes detailed specifications among PoE vs PoE+ vs PoE++ switches is presented below.

 |IEEE Standard||IEEE 802.3af||IEEE 802.3at||IEEE 802.3bt|